 - The UAE has easy access and global connectivity with over 90 airlines and 170 shipping lines

 - Above all, the commerce in the UAE is based on free trade barriers (no quotas or exchange controls)

 - The country levies no tax on personal, capital or corporate income, and allows 100% repatriation of capital and profits

 - The real estate and freight charges are competitive

-- There are no currency restrictions on exchange of money
+- There are no currency restrictions on the exchange of money

 - The energy supply is abundant and low-priced

-- The populace in the country is educated and skilled, so the place is favourable from the standpoint of hiring workforce – not that there are any restrictions on hiring foreign nationals
+- The populace in the country is educated and skilled, so the place is favorable from the standpoint of hiring workforce – not that there are any restrictions on hiring foreign nationals

 - The transportation system throughout the UAE is well developed

 - The infrastructural advancement in the UAE is no secret – its plush real estate, state-of-the-art telecommunication systems, and dependable power supply & other utilities are a fertile breeding ground for business entities